-Fig: Image formed by a plane mirror
+Image formed by a Plane Mirror

-A man may see his full image in a mirror of half height of man.
+- A plane mirror may form a virtual as well as real image.
+A man may see his full image in a mirror of half-height of man.

-When two plane mirrors are held at an angle θ, the number of images of an object placed between them is given as below:
+- When two plane mirrors are held at an angle θ, the number of images of an object placed between them is given as below:

 (a) n = [(360° / θ) – 1 ], where 360° / θ is an integer.